aws-samples/amazon-sagemaker-secure-mlops/README.md

-# Amazon SageMaker secure deployment and MLOps PoC
+# Amazon SageMaker secure deployment and MLOps CI/CD
-The goal of the project is to demostrate a deployment of Amazon SageMaker Studio into a secure controlled environment and implementation of MLOps CI/CD pipelines.
+The goal of the solution is to demostrate a deployment of Amazon SageMaker Studio into a secure controlled environment and implementation of MLOps CI/CD pipelines.

 We are going to cover the following three main topics:
 1. Secure deployment of Amazon SageMaker Studio into the existing secure environment (VPC, subnets, VPC endpoints, security groups).
 End-to-end data encryption and access control, audit/monitoring, and preventive, detective and responsive security controls
-2. MLOps CI/CD automation for model training and deployment into TEST/PROD
+2. MLOps CI/CD automation for model training and deployment into TEST/PROD environments
-3. Full deployment automation based on AWS Service Catalog and CloudFormation (phase 1, in DEV account) and Terraform (phase 2, all accounts, end-to-end)
+3. Automated data science environment provisioning based on AWS Service Catalog and CloudFormation

 The solution recommends and supports the following development approach:
 + A separate AWS account per Data Science team and one Amazon SageMaker Studion domain per region per account